Have you ever wondered how CDMA phones are programmed to a specific carrier for voice calls, SMS and data?

-I was recently able to figure out the answer to this question when I successfully flashed a CDMA phone from Sprint to Verizon (an exploit I may document separately some day).
+I was recently able to figure out the answer to this question when I successfully flashed a CDMA phone from Sprint to Verizon (an exploit documented in Flashing a Sprint Nexus S 4G to Verizon).
 As I have not been able to find a compilation of this information elsewhere, I am writing up this document in the hope that it will help others with flashing phones or porting ROMs to different carriers.

 Note that this information is based on my research with the Jelly Bean (4.1 & 4.2), ICS (4.0) and Gingerbread (2.3.4) versions of Android and two major U.S. CDMA carriers, Verizon Wireless and Sprint.
 Hence, it may not be applicable to other phones or carriers; in particular, the section about CDMA chips do not apply to CDMA phones that require a SIM card, such as some Verizon Wireless LTE phones.
 In such cases, your comments and insights are welcome.

 Finally, a disclaimer: I have no formal understanding of any of the intricacies of CDMA technology and therefore cannot guarantee the correctness or accuracy of this information.
 Use it at your own risk.
 I cannot be held responsible for any damage or legal consequences resulting from or related to the application of this information.

 At a high level, there are two places where carrier information is stored on a CDMA Android phone: inside the CDMA chip (radio), and in Android OS system files.

 Programming the CDMA chip